 The dopamine release during and after an ice bath lowers cortisol.
 This restores hormonal balance and reduces anxiety.
 In turn, this supports testosterone production by decreasing stress that inhibits the hormone.

-Some research also suggests that ice baths may help anxiety, further reducing detrimental stress hormones.
+Some research also suggests that ice baths may have mental health benefits, further reducing detrimental stress hormones.

 8. Sleep Improvement